Will InfoBarrel Be Another Failed Content Site?

-Amazon Had Canceled Affiliate Accounts
+Amazon Canceled InfoBarrel's Affiliate Accounts

-Some members posted in the forum that they had lost their Amazon affiliate status because Amazon has started cancelling affiliate accounts if they advertise on sites they do not own.
+Some members posted in the forum that they had lost their Amazon affiliate status because Amazon has started canceling affiliate accounts if they advertise on sites they do not own.
 InfoBarrel requires members to use their own Amazon affiliate code.
 That’s the problem.

 HubPages does not have this problem because writers can use Amazon via the HP Earnings Program.
-In this case Amazon issues unique affiliate codes for each user, but these are registered under HubPages’ name.
+In this case, Amazon issues unique affiliate codes for each user, but these are registered under HubPages’ name.

 The people who lost their affiliate accounts had posted in the forum that Amazon was saying they canceled because they used their account on a forum site, which is against their terms of service.
 Once again, poor programming causes this confusion.

-Google Is Constantly Blocked from Indexing Articles
+Google Is Constantly Blocked From Indexing Articles

 Since I see so many people complaining in the forum about the fact that Google is not indexing their articles, I decided to check out their robots.txt file.
-Webmasters create this file to instruct search engine robots how to crawl their pages.
+Webmasters create this file to instruct search engine robots on how to crawl their pages.